AfonsoV/pyLePhare/README.md

 # pyLePhare

-python wrapper to running LePhare
+This is a simple python wrapper to generate configuration files and run LePhare (http://www.cfht.hawaii.edu/~arnouts/LEPHARE/lephare.html) from a python session.